 Other areas where the Dunphy Wilderness Fund has been used to acquire land include:

 NSW environment groups are seeking a new allocation of Government funding of $15 million over 5 years for the Dunphy Wilderness Fund to build on the work of the last ten years.
-These funds would be sufficient to acquire the 200,000 ha of wilderness-quality private land.
+These funds would be sufficient to acquire 200,000 ha of wilderness-quality private land.

-The first park east of the Mississippi River and the first park created solely by land donors.
-The initial U.S. national park purchase of 5,000 acres by John D. Rockerfeller in 1916 secured the core of the Acadia National Park.
+The first park east of the Mississippi River was the first park created solely by 'land' donors.
+The initial US national park purchase of 5,000 acres by John D. Rockerfeller in 1916 secured the core of the Acadia National Park.
 In the 1920s Rockerfeller helped fund land-acquisition of the Great Smoky Mountains, Shenandoah and Blue Ridge National Parks and acquisition of additions to Yellowstone National Park were also made (the Grand Teton National Park).
 Another prominent philanthropist was Percival P. Baxter of Maine.
 He purchased 202,000 acres to create the Baxter State Park surrounding Mt Katahdin.
 The donor attached one condition to his gift; the requirement that the park remain for all time inviolate from mechanical intrusions.
 At a little nook in the park called Thoreau Spring there is now a bronze plaque which recites Percy Baxter’s creed:

 "Man is born to die.
 His works are short-lived.
-Buildings crumble.
-Monuments decay, wealth vanishes, but Katahdin in all its glory forever shall remain the mountain of the people of Maine" (quoted in Udall, S. (1964) Crisis, Avon Books, New York).
+Buildings crumble. monuments decay, wealth vanishes, but Katahdin in all its glory forever shall remain the mountain of the people of Maine" (quoted in Udall, S. (1964) Crisis, Avon Books, New York).